+As of December 31, 2024, we had bank deposits of \$2 million in U.S. Dollars.
 As of December 31, 2023, we had bank deposits of \$14 million and \$1.5 million in U.S. Dollars and EUR, respectively.
 As of December 31, 2022, we had bank deposits of \$6.2 million and \$0.8 million in U.S. Dollars and EUR, respectively.
-As of December 31, 2021, we had bank deposits of \$6.9 million and \$2.4 million in U.S. Dollars and EUR, respectively.
 The amounts presented in the above table represent the effect on profit before tax of a potential increase/decrease of 5% in the exchange rates between NIS and U.S. Dollars and EUR.

 We closely monitor our foreign currency risk.
-Pursuant to the tables above, the Company does not believe that our foreign currency risk could have a material impact on the results of our business at this time.
+Pursuant to the tables above, we do not believe that our foreign currency risk could have a material impact on the results of our business at this time.
 However, to the extent we believe that our foreign currency risk would materially impact our business, the company would consider entering into foreign currency hedging transactions, such as currency swaps or forwards, in order to mitigate that risk.